This file

 “I can't think of a nicer thing to have

 happen,” said Watertown High School Athletic Director Harris Grabow.
-Grabow was referring to Watertown's trip to the
+Grabow was referring to Watertown's trip to the WIAA State

-announcement of his retirement.
-The
+his retirement.
+The school board will

-relationship with Watertown and basketball goes back a long way.
-He coached the 1960 team which played in the
+back a long way.
+He coached the 1960

-state tournament and was the co-captain of the 1939 Gosling team which won the
+team which played in the state tournament and was the co-captain of the 1939

-Class B title.
+Gosling team which won the Class B title.

 t More in on Harris Grabow t